MIW-G-C6/Igadi/Resources/Project Idagi.md

     4. User stories

-As a gardener,
+As a gardener/garden manager/admin,
 I want to be able to login,
-So I can see all tasks.
+So I can do all things I want to do.

 As a gardener,
 I want to see a dynamic schedule,